doguabaris/corev-website/CONTRIBUTING.md

 # Contributing

 Thank you for considering contributing to **Corev CLI - Website**!
-Whether you’re fixing bugs, adding features, improving documentation, or just giving feedback — it’s all welcome.
+Whether you’re fixing bugs, adding features, improving documentation, or just giving feedback, it’s all welcome.

 ## How to Contribute